 Keep moving and active.

-Physical activities on a regular basis is good for the whole body.
+Physical activities on a regular basis are good for the whole body.
 It helps us burn fats, strengthen and build firm muscle, and keep our heart, lungs, and bones strong and healthy!
 No matter how we religiously follow healthy diets and we stay inactive and sluggish.
 One does not need to go to gyms to do some simple exercises.
 Yoga is a good choice.